cloud9robotics/cloud9/pages/blog/first-meeting.md

 ---
 We had our first meeting today!
 We organized into teams, and got started building the robot!
 Cheers to the future!

-Pictures to come soon, we're testing the waters with this blog. boo!
+Pictures to come soon, we're testing the waters with this blog. boo! meowmeow